-The DNA of the National Cancer Act
+What the National Cancer Act Made Possible

 Just as every cancer is unique, so too are the stories of the people and events that have transformed cancer research and care.
 They are the pioneers of advocacy, the researchers and scientists discovering new treatments and prevention approaches, and the doctors who deeply care about improving the lives of their patients.
 They are the social workers, patient educators, administrators, and technicians.
 Most importantly, they are the patients, who are also our friends, family, and sometimes even ourselves.